Sahethi/employee-management/README.md

-A simple employee management system based on Java performing CRUD.
+A simple employee management system based on Java performing CRUD.